boopathi/functions-in-es6/README.md

 }
 ```

-I don't know anyway to detect this as a method yet.
+I don't know anyway to detect the following as a method yet.

 ```js
 function y() {}